meshcloud/meshcloud-docs/docs/administration.emergency-users.md

 ## Access with meshPartner

-Even when no customer admin is available, users with partner admin/employee access can manage permissions for their managed meshWorkspaces.
+Even when no workspace manager is available, users with partner admin/employee access can manage permissions for their managed meshWorkspaces.

 ### Adding emergency user as meshPartner

-Note: this only works when Customer Admin role assignment is enabled via the panel.
+Note: this only works when Workspace Manager role assignment is enabled via the panel.
 This depends on the `restrictCustomerAdminRoleAssignment` configuration value ([read more here](meshstack.onboarding.md#workspace-user-invitations))

-In order to manage users for a specific meshProject, the partner user must add their own account to the respective meshWorkspace as a customer admin:
+In order to manage users for a specific meshProject, the partner user must add their own account to the respective meshWorkspace as a workspace manager:

 - Ensure that the meshPartner is selected from the meshWorkspace dropdown
 - Open "Administration" from the settings menu in the top right
 - Navigate to "Workspaces" and select "Workspace User" from the actions column for the target workspace
 - Activate “Add Myself” button in the top right

-Afterwards they may proceed to manage users for this meshWorkspace as a customer admin (see previous section).
+Afterwards they may proceed to manage users for this meshWorkspace as a workspace manager (see previous section).

 ### Removing emergency user as meshPartner

-Since the meshPartner user is now a customer admin the procedure is the same as outlined in the previous section.
+Since the meshPartner user is now a workspace manager the procedure is the same as outlined in the previous section.
-However, to revert the temporary customer admin role assignment, another customer admin must remove the partner user from the workspace via **Access Control** > **Current Access**.
+However, to revert the temporary workspace manager role assignment, another workspace manager must remove the partner user from the workspace via **Access Control** > **Current Access**.

 ## Access Through Service Users